 - a.
 Principle II.C.17. indicates that reemployed annuitant earnings limitations should be applied narrowly to individuals who regain post-retirement employment at the same level of government and that the limits should be standardized to the extent possible among public pension plans.
 Specifically, the principle states: - II.C.17.
 Reemployed Annuitant Earnings Limitations - a.
 Limitations on the earnings by reemployed annuitants should apply only to the reemployment of an annuitant by an employing unit that is a participating employer in the same public pension plan from which the annuitant is receiving a pension benefit. - b.
 Reemployed annuitant earnings limitations should be standardized to the extent possible among the various Minnesota public pension plans. - b.
 Recent Variant Public Pension Legislation.
-Three items of 1997-2007 pension legislation are potentially at variance with the principle: - 1.
+Five items of 1997-2008 pension legislation are potentially at variance with the principle: - 1.
 In 2000, the prior benefit forfeiture aspect of the reemployed annuitant earnings limitation was reversed, so that if an MSRS, PERA, TRA, or first class city teacher plan annuity is reduced or terminated in any given year due to reemployment earnings within the given retirement system which exceeds annual maximum earnings allowable for that age for the continued receipt of full benefit amounts under the federal Old Age, Survivors, and Disability Insurance Program (Social Security), the balance of the individual's annuity payments are to be retained in an account in the applicable Minnesota public retirement fund and upon attaining age 65 or thirteen months following termination of the reemployment, whichever is later, the individual may apply for payment of his or her account balance plus six percent interest (Laws 2000, Ch.
 461, Art.
 2, Sec.
-2, 5, 6, 8, and 10). - 2.
-In 2004, annuitants of the Public Employees Police and Fire Retirement Plan (PERA-P&F) who were working for the Metropolitan Airports Commission as police officers were made exempt from the reemployed annuitant earnings limitation for the period January 1, 2004, to June 30, 2007 (Laws 2004, Ch.
+2, 5, 6, 8, and 10).

+- 2. In 2004, annuitants of the Public Employees Police and Fire Retirement Plan (PERA-P&F) who were working for the Metropolitan Airports Commission as police officers were made exempt from the reemployed annuitant earnings limitation for the period January 1, 2004, to June 30, 2007 (Laws 2004, Ch.
 267, Art.
 7, Sec.
 8). - 3.
 In 2007, field investigators of the former Midwest Forensic Pathology, P.A., who were employed before 2007, who are PERA-P&F annuitants, and who are transferred to Anoka County employment were exempted for the reemployed annuitant earnings limitation (Laws 2007, Ch.
 134, Art.
 12, Sec.
-2). - c.
-Policy Analysis and Discussion. - 1.
-In General.
-Most Minnesota public pension plan annuitants are potentially subject to reemployed annuitant earnings limitations, either under the Social Security or the public pension plan, or both. - 2.
-Reemployed Annuitant Earnings Limitations under Social Security.
-Since the creation of the Old Age and Survivors Insurance Program (Social Security) in the 1930s, Social Security benefits have been subject to an employment earnings limitation, known as the earnings test.
-The Social Security Administration (SSA) maximum salary earnings limitations for continued receipt of full benefit amounts under the federal Old Age, Survivors and Disability Insurance Program are used by the SSA to determine whether Social Security benefits must be reduced because the individual has salary or self-employment income in excess of the maximums permitted under federal law for continued full receipt of those benefits.
+2). - 4.
+In 2008, Metropolitan Airports Commission police officers who are retired Public Employees Police and Fire Retirement Plan (PERA-P&F) members were exempted from the PERA-P&F reemployed annuitant earnings limitation for calendar year 2009 (Laws 2008, Ch.
+349, Art.
+3, Sec.
+11). - 5.
+In 2008, for the Teachers Retirement Association (TRA) and for the first class city teacher retirement fund associations, the exempt income limit for reemployed TRA annuitants who provide service to TRA-covered school districts is increased to \$46,000, rather than being tied to the Social Security exempt income limits, before part of the annuity is transferred to a savings account (Laws 2008, Ch.
+349, Art.
+3, Sec.
+8).